Read about the author: Richard Halton

 The article was revised and updated on March 11, 2024

-First, we need to define a LIMS System, as opposed to LIMS software, LIMS platform, lab instruments, lab data integration, a laboratory data lake, and other similar concepts.
+Before we dive into the advantages of a LIMS, we first need to define a LIMS System, as opposed to LIMS software, LIMS platform, lab instruments, lab data integration, a laboratory data lake, and other similar concepts.
 A LIMS System refers to the whole rather than the parts.
 The dictionary definition of a “system” is a group of interacting or interdependent elements forming a unified whole.
 Therefore, a LIMS System can be made up of numerous components, including an underlying LIMS platform, a LIMS software solution built on top of the platform, LIMS applications that are purpose-made for different use case scenarios, such as sequencing, bioanalysis, in vivo, chemistry and more, and other components which make up the system as a whole – typically instruments, data integration, data storage, and data analytics.
 As you can see, a LIMS System can be a broader topic than just LIMS software or a LIMS application.

 Now, let’s explore the benefits of a LIMS system and how it can help labs improve their efficiency and data security.
 If you’re not familiar with this type of system, our article What is a LIMS and what is it used for? covers this in more detail.